China may hike tariffs on US pork, aluminum, other goods

 Beijing reported a trade surplus of $275.8 billion with the United States last year, or two-thirds of its global total.
 Washington reports different figures that put the gap at a record $375.2 billion.

-U.S. authorities also are investigating whether Beijing improperly compels foreign companies to hand over technology in exchange for market access, which could lead to still more trade penalties.
+The technology dispute stems from complaints Beijing unfairly compels foreign companies to hand over technology in exchange for market access and supports cyber-spying to steal industrial secrets.

-Goods targeted for possible higher tariffs in Friday's list include pork and aluminum scrap.
-They would receive a 25 percent duty increase, mirroring Trump's 25 percent tariff hike for steel.
+Companies in many industries including auto manufacturing that want to operate in China are required to work through local partners, which requires them to give technology to potential Chinese competitors.

-The Commerce Ministry said China bought about $2 billion worth of those goods last year.
+The U.S. Trade Representative's office said Trump's action was in response to "unfair and harmful acquisition of U.S. technology."
+The USTR said Trump had ordered it to pursue a World Trade Organization case against Beijing's "discriminatory technology licensing."

 Li said that included eliminating tariffs on drug imports.
 But he gave no other details and it was unclear whether the planned changes might mollify Washington, the European Union and other trading partners that complain China improperly blocks access to its markets and subsidizes exports.